labbais History, Family Crest & Coats of Arms

 Early History of the labbais family

-Another 146 words (10 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labbais History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our labbais research.
+Another 101 words (7 lines of text) covering the years 1350, 1526, 1566, and 1662 are included under the topic Early labbais History in all our PDF Extended History products and printed products wherever possible.

 labbais Spelling Variations